The United Arts Club Exhibition

-"My Mother's Field" a solo exhibition by Margo Banks in the Origin Gallery, 37, Fitzwilliam Upper, Dublin 2 till the 12th June 2017, show casing new works.
+"Whales and Other Friends" a solo exhibition by Margo Banks in the United Arts Club, 3 Upper Fitzwilliam Street, Dublin 2, on the 19th October 2017 at 8pm, show casing new works.

 Hallowed ground - The Bestiary of a Field